vega/vega-lite/site/docs/data.md

 {% include table.html props="start,stop,step,as" source="SequenceParams" %}

-For example, the following specification generates a domain of number values and then uses calculate transforms to draw sine and cosine curves:
+For example, the following specification generates a domain of number values and then uses calculate transforms to draw a sine curve:

 <span class="vl-example" data-name="sequence_line"></span>